UVLRick/Distorted-underwater-images/README.md

 }

 # Acknowledgments
 Code borrows heavily from  "Learning to See through Turbulent Water" WACV 2018.
-The authors thank Dr. Zhen Zhang and Dr. Zak Murez for constructive discussions.
+The authors thank Dr. Zak Murez for constructive discussions.